Code-Institute-Submissions/pagioro-third-project_MayResub/README.md

 ![person input data](./Readme_ScreenShots/inputData.png)

    - The program is connected to google sheets.
-   - They data go to the main worksheet called Census.
+   - The data go to the main worksheet called Census.

 ![main sheet](./Readme_ScreenShots/mainSheet.png)